- Purchase the complete Expat Arrivals Frankfurt Guide (PDF)

 Business culture in Germany is generally formal, while efficiency in the workplace is paramount.
 Time is money, so being punctual is important.
 Once the meeting begins, Germans get straight down to business and there's little room for small talk.

 Punctuality and appearance are important, so expats should dress well and arrive at meetings fully prepared and on time.
 It's best to avoid humour, especially at first, as it can be misconstrued.
 One should expect to be asked detailed questions and have facts and figures on hand to back up what is being presented.

-Although most Germans speak English well, many prefer to speak their own language when it comes to business negotiations.
+Although most Germans speak good English, many prefer to speak their own language when it comes to business negotiations.
 Expats who don't speak German should consider hiring a translator for important meetings.
-Newcomers to Berlin will find that Germans are private and maintain a strict separation between their work and home life, so it will take some time to forge more personal relationships with colleagues.
+Newcomers to Berlin will find that Germans are generally private and maintain a strict separation between work and home life, so it may take some time to forge more personal relationships with colleagues.